jaguililla/hexagonal_spring/README.md

     Repositories.
   - **appointments.domain.model**: holds the business entities.
 These are the data structures used by the business logic.
 Follows the same access rules as its parent package.

-## 📖 Terms
-* UseCase/Case
-* Service
-* Adapter
-* Port
-* Domain
-* Input/driver adapter
-* Output/driven adapter

-## 🤔 Design Decisions
-* Minimal: don't use libraries to implement easy stuff (even if that's boring).
-* Prefer flat structure (avoid empty parent packages).
-* Less coupling with Spring (easier to migrate, to other frameworks/toolkits).
-* Not use Spring integrations if a library can be used directly.
-* No Spring profiles (settings are loaded from the environment).
-* Split API spec in different files for future modularity.
-* Prefer service independence over code reuse (sharing libraries among microservices), less coupling foster evolution among services and favor scalability when more teams/services are added.
-* Take out the common (general) part of the `pom.xml` to `parent.xml`, however, it should not be moved to another repository (because of avoid coupling rule above).
-* Docker Compose profiles are used to separate infrastructure from a complete environment including a container for this application.
-* Atomicity in notifiers (with outbox pattern) should be done with a different notifier adapter.

 ## 🎚️ Set up
 * `sdk env install`